astralicht/egg-framework/README.md

 # Egg Framework
-*A lightweight PHP framework for quick project creation.*
+*A lightweight PHP framework for quick project creation by Julac Ontina.*
-*by Julac Ontina*

 # Installation
 **Install using Composer**